HridayeshOjha/HTTP-from-scratch/README.md

 In reality, HTTP is a strict text protocol running over a streaming transport (TCP).
 Data does not arrive as full messages.
 It arrives in arbitrary chunks, and the server must reconstruct meaning from incomplete data while respecting the rules defined in the RFC.

-I build this project to understand:
+This project helps to understand:

 - How TCP differs from message-based communication
 - Why HTTP parsing requires a state machine